-Although CME-3 erupted from the front side of the solar surface, no significant surface activity was found.
-Therefore, all the parameters were obtained by the image fitting.
-For this event, the optimized tilt angle and half angle are -25° and 8° , respectively, when the GCS model can reach the best fitting of the CME images.
-As shown in Figure 12, the GCS flux rope can fit the CME fairly well.
+Although the CME-3 erupted from the front side of the solar surface, there is no significant surface activity could be found.
+So, all the parameters are obtained by the image fitting.
+For this event, the optimized tilt angle and half angle are $-25^{\circ}$ and $8^{\circ}$ , respectively, when the GCS model can reach the best fitting of the CME images.
+As shown in the Figure 9, the GCS flux rope can fit the CME fairly well.
 Table 3 lists the parameters of the event.